Summary of Events and Legal requirements

 Unlawful Destruction and Trespass

-Following the expiry of the stand-down period, the Myers issued formal notice requesting removal of trespasses obstructing their legal fence line.
+Following the expiry of the stand-down period, the Myers issued formal notice requesting the removal of trespasses obstructing their legal fence line.

 According to witness reports, video evidence, and police documentation, Murray Bell described the act as ‘an eye for an eye'.